pavanyadav007/Emd_C/README.md

 # embC

-## This repositry was made in the sole purpose of submission of out embedded C activities.
+## This repositry was made in the sole purpose of submission of out embedded C activities

 ### CASE STUDY